bhauman/figwheel-main/docs/tutorial.md

 > ClojureScript, when you are ready to learn more it is an excellent
 > resource.

-> **TIP**: Much of what you learned above applies equally well to
+> **TIP**: Much of what you learned above applies equally well to the
-> Clojure.
-So if you would like to try your hand at Clojure, as well,
+> Clojure language.
+So if you would like to try your hand at Clojure,
-> you can get a working Rebel Readline Clojure REPL by typing `clojure
+> as well, you can get a working Rebel Readline Clojure REPL by typing
-> -m rebel-readline.main` in the `hello-cljs` directory.
-If you want
+> `clojure -m rebel-readline.main` in the `hello-cljs` directory.
+If
-> to create and load Clojure files, everything is the same as above
+> you want to create and load Clojure files, everything is the same as
-> except Clojure files end with `.clj`
+> above except Clojure files end with `.clj`

 ## Starting the REPL already intialized with your code